neicnordic/neic-sda/docs/services/ingest.md

 checksum, and the file is set as “archived”.
 Errors are written to the error log.
 This error does not halt ingestion.

-1. A message is sent back to the original rabbitMQ broker containing the upload user, upload file path, database file id, archive file path and checksum of the archived file.
+1. A message is sent back to the original RabbitMQ broker containing the upload user, upload file path, database file id, archive file path and checksum of the archived file.